Studying the winding number for stationary Gaussian processes using real variables: Description of the model

 \item {\bf The reflexional symmetric model.} Assume that

-where, $\stackrel{d}{=}$ means that both sides have the same distribution.
+where $\stackrel{d}{=}$ means that both sides have the same distribution.
 A simple computation shows that $R(t)=2r(t)$ is real and the pseudo-covariance is purely imaginary, $C(t)=2ir_{12}(t)$.
 Here, $r$ is the common value of $r_1$ and $r_2$.

-\item {\bf The independent model.} This is the case where $X_1(\cdot)$ and $X_2(\cdot)$ are independent, or equivalently, where $r_{12} \equiv 0$.
+\item {\bf The independent model.} This is the case where $X_1(\cdot)$ and $X_2(\cdot)$ are independent, or, equivalently, where $r_{12} \equiv 0$.

 \item {\bf The i.i.d. model.} Here, $X_1(\cdot)$ and $X_2(\cdot)$ are independent and have the same distribution.
-This model is often considered by physicists \cite{le doussal}. \end{enumerate} The intersection of any two models among (1), (2), (3) is model (4).
+This model is often considered by physicists \cite{le doussal}. \end{enumerate} The intersection of any two of the models (1), (2), and (3) yields model (4).